Shoaibaa01/HTML-CSS-FIGMA-Projects/Sign Up Page/README.md

 ---
 # Project Limitations & Future Improvements

 - **No Responsive Design:** Turns out, making a website work on different screens isn’t as easy as resizing an image.
-Future me, take notes.
 - **Areas to Improve:**
   - Actually understanding **Figma** instead of winging it.
   - Cracking the enigma that is **CSS spacing and layouts**.